Eleonore Prochaska

-Marie Christiane Eleonore Prochaska (11 March 1785, in Potsdam – 5 October 1813, in Dannenberg) was a German female soldier who fought in the Prussian army against Napoleon during the War of the Sixth Coalition.
+Marie Christiane Eleonore Prochaska (11 March 1785 in Potsdam – 5 October 1813 in Dannenberg), also known as Leonore Prohaska, was a German female soldier who fought in the Prussian army against Napoleon during the War of the Sixth Coalition.

 Life

 Prochaska's father was a noncommissioned officer in the Prussian guards, serving on a low income.
 She grew up poor and was sent by her father to the military orphanage in Potsdam when her mother died.
 There she later found work as a domestic servant, though she was also interested in the war against Napoleon from an early age.

 During these wars Prochaska disguised herself as a man and registered for 1 Jägerbataillon of the Lützow Free Corps under the name August Renz in 1813, serving first as a drummer, then later in the infantry.
 She was severely wounded at the Battle of the Göhrde and field surgeons, rushing to treat her wounds, discovered she was a woman and took her to Dannenberg, where she succumbed to her wounds three weeks later.